nicocardiel/filabres/doc/index.rst

 Miriam Cortés), and the `Physics of the Earth and Astrophysics Department
 <https://www.ucm.es/fisica_de_la_tierra_y_astrofisica/>`_ at the Universidad
-Complutense de Madrid (Nicolás Cardiel, Enrique Galcerán and Jaime Hernández), with the main goal of providing useful reduced images through the Calar Alto Archive hosted at http://caha.sdc.cab.inta-csic.es/calto/.
+Complutense de Madrid (Nicolás Cardiel, Sergio Pascual, Enrique Galcerán and Jaime Hernández), with the main goal of providing useful reduced images through the Calar Alto Archive hosted at http://caha.sdc.cab.inta-csic.es/calto/.